 The aim of the Fusion Industry School is to introduce you to the breadth of fusion energy.
 Thus, while the lectures will be technical, we will endeavour to ensure they are accessible to delegates from a range of backgrounds.
 Nevertheless, we anticipate that those with a physical sciences or engineering degree, or equivalent experience, will benefit most.
 No specific knowledge of fusion energy will be assumed.

-The school fee is set at £1000 per person for each week, covering all aspects of the programme, such as refreshments and lunch each day, as well as the formal school dinner and reception.
+The school fee is set at £1000 per person for each week (exempt from VAT), covering all aspects of the programme, such as refreshments and lunch each day, as well as the formal school dinner and reception.
 Note that this fee does not include accommodation and evening meals, other than the formal dinner.
 Any surplus funds will be used in support of future Fusion Industry School events, as well as to fund initiatives that support the ambitions of the Fusion CDT Equality, Diversity and Inclusion strategy.